+Criminal Justice, Thesis Option, M.S.

-Master of Science in Criminal Justice.
-Thesis Option Program Requirements Credits Total Credit Hours 33.0 Undergraduate degree from accredited institution.
+Undergraduate degree from accredited institution.
 Minimum undergraduate GPA of 2.75 or higher on 4.0 scale.
 Provide official scores from the GRE general section taken within the last five years.
-Two letters of recommendation from individuals able to speak to applicant's academic abilities.
+Two LETTERS of recommendation from academics (previous professors) are required.
+If an applicant has been out of school for a number of years, letters from work references may be appropriate, but only if they speak to an applicant's ability to academically succeed in a graduate program.
+Exception: Recommendation forms may be used in lieu of a letter if 1) the applicant has earned a bachelor's degree from FSU and 2) the form is completed by an FSU professor.
 Personal statement describing applicant's career goals and how earning a Master of Science degree in Criminal Justice will help them achieve their goals.
 The Criminal Justice Graduate Admissions Committee also will consider 1) evidence in the applicant's personal statement and letters of recommendation indicating a strong potential for success in the graduate program, and 2) a grade of "B" or better in two out of two graduate Criminal Justice courses taken by the applicant on a provisional basis at Fayetteville State University.
 Please refer to the Admissions section of this catalog for additional application information.
-12.0 Core Curriculum CRJC 501 And CRJC 521 And CRJC 540 And CRJC 550 6.0 Thesis Courses CRJC 698 And CRJC 699 And if applicable CRJC 899 Electives 15.0 Choose five courses from the following options: CRJC 500 Or CRJC 510 Or CRJC 520 Or CRJC 530 Or CRJC 570 Or CRJC 580 Or CRJC 590 Or CRJC 600 Or CRJC 605 Or CRJC 610 Or CRJC 620 Or CRJC 630 Or CRJC 640 Or CRJC 650 Or CRJC 660 Or CRJC 670 Or CRJC 690 Or CRJC 691.
-Students may take CRJC 670 up to three times with different topics.
-Instructor permission is required for CRJC 690 and CRJC 691.
-Courses chosen with guidance of advisor.